European Free Trade Association: Iceland

 On 16 July 2009, the government of Iceland formally applied for EU membership, but the negotiation process was suspended in mid-2013, and in 2015 the foreign ministers wrote to withdraw its application.
+A referendum to reopen negotiations held on 29 August 2026 was defeated.

 Faroe Islands (Kingdom of Denmark)

-Denmark was a founding member of EFTA in 1960, but its membership ended in 1973, when it joined the European Communities.
+Denmark was a founding member of the EFTA in 1960, but its membership ended in 1973, when it joined the European Communities.
 The autonomous territories of the Kingdom of Denmark were covered by Denmark's EFTA membership: Greenland from 1961 and the Faroe Islands from 1968.
 In mid-2005, representatives of the Faroe Islands raised the possibility of their territory re-joining the EFTA.
 Because Article 56 of the EFTA Convention only allows sovereign states to become members of the EFTA, the Faroes considered the possibility that the "Kingdom of Denmark in respect of the Faroes" could join the EFTA on their behalf.
 The Danish Government has stated that this mechanism would not allow the Faroes to become a member of the EEA because Denmark was already a party to the EEA Agreement.

 The Faroes already have an extensive bilateral free trade agreement with Iceland, known as the Hoyvík Agreement.